prescottprue/authrocket/README.md

 [Authrocket.js](https://authrocket.com/docs/js/authrocket_js) requires including jQuery and is therefore not a useful solution for running on NodeJS or within a front end project that doesn't use jQuery.
 Also, the API for the default AuthRocket library only provides methods for LoginRocket actions as it is for client side usage only.

 **Warning**: Not officially supported by Auth Rocket.
-## Documentation
-Documentation is automatically generated from comments using [gulp-esdoc](https://www.npmjs.com/package/gulp-esdoc).
-To view a hosted version of the documentation view the docs page.

 ### [Docs Page](https://cdn.prue.io/authrocket/latest/docs/class/src/authrocket.js~AuthRocket.html)
 ## Getting Started